-To save you countless hours of research, below you will find a selection of the best UK forex brokers in 2021.
+To save you countless hours of research, below you will find a selection of the popular UK forex brokers in 2021.

 Furthermore, eToro does not charge anything in the way of monthly or annual account maintenance.
 Deposits do come with a small currency conversion fee of 0.5%, as the entire platform is denominated in US dollars.
-Withdrawals cost just $5, which is great.
+Withdrawals cost just $5.
 In terms of features, eToro offers a plethora of chart reading tools and educational resources.
-You can also make use of its Copy Trading feature.
-This allows you to copy the buy and sell orders of an experienced forex trader.
+You may also make use of its Copy Trading feature.
+This allows you to copy the purchase and sell orders of an experienced forex trader.